But only the best can whup Ali!"

 Aside from being one of a handful of pinball machines themed after an individual athlete, Ali is memorable for being one of the few Stern pinball games that was actually designed by Williams Electronics' founder Harry Williams.
-Though it was not a standout when first released, Ali has attracted its fans over time who appreciate its uncluttered gameplay.

 The Ali pinball demonstrates the following tropes:

 - Amazing Technicolor Population: For some reason, Muhammad Ali is depicted as light blue on the playfield.